sf-wdi-38/js-oop-flower-power/README.md

 var smellsNice = tulip.smells; //true
 ```

-If we wanted to create yet ANOTHER flower, all we have to do is call our function just like we did above.
+If we wanted to create yet **another** flower, all we have to do is call our function just like we did above.
 This time, lets make an object called `lily`.

 ```javascript
 var lily = new Flower();